increpare/community-service-project-ideas/README.md

 <h1>Community Service Project Ideas</h1>

-some concrete suggestions for people who would like to work on projects that would benefit the game making community as a whole:
+Some concrete suggestions for people who would like to work on projects that would benefit the game making community as a whole:

 1 - an online tool similar to klik n play with sharing facilities similar to puzzlescript